-- a) Performance in support of the college's strategic objectives in areas such as: - teaching, learning and outcomes for students - management, financial performance and administration - leadership of staff - stakeholder, partner and employer satisfaction - external relations nationally and locally - major initiatives and projects; - b) The size and / or complexity of the college; - c) The nature of the post-16 markets and issues of recruitment and retention; and - d) The College's objectives in relation to the reward and diversity of the workforce. - e) Data that supports these indicators is drawn from: - College finance record data available on ESFA and AoC websites The College Financial and activity performance is reported to each meeting of the Resources Committee and the Corporation.
-The accuracy of data returns is a standing agenda item at the Audit Committee. - Pay Awards made to other College Staff from 1st January 2022 and 1st September 2022. - AoC Senior Staff Pay Survey 2022.
-The 2022 survey was available in the summer term 2022. - College Internal Analysis and External Reports See appendix and Pay Policy. - National pay award recommendations 0f 2.5% for all staff. - Requirements of HM Treasury Guidance on Senior Pay Controls.
+- b) The size and / or complexity of the college; - c) The nature of the post-16 markets and issues of recruitment and retention; and - d) The College's objectives in relation to the reward and diversity of the workforce. - e) Data that supports these indicators is drawn from: - College finance record data available on ESFA and AoC websites The College Financial and activity performance is reported to each meeting of the Resources Committee and the Corporation.
+The accuracy of data returns is a standing agenda item at the Audit Committee. - Pay Awards made to other College Staff from 1st September 2023. - AoC Senior Staff Pay Survey 2023.
+The 2023 survey was available in the summer term 2023. - College Internal Analysis and External Reports See appendix and Pay Policy. - National pay award recommendations for all staff. - Requirements of HM Treasury Guidance on Senior Pay Controls.

-The College did not operate a performance related pay policy for any group of staff in 2022/23 and any benchmarking of roles and pay mainly related to the AoC Staff Pay Survey.
-There were no Senior Post Holder external appointments in 2022/23 and expenses claimed during 2022/23 were £3,439.98.
+The College did not operate a performance related pay policy for any group of staff in 2023/24 and any benchmarking of roles and pay mainly related to the AoC Staff Pay Survey.
+There were no Senior Post Holder external appointments in 2023/24 and expenses claimed during 2023/24 were £2,169.